All about CSA

 - We do not supplement our shares with other farms products.
-We do not offer breads, meats, dairy, or tree fruit.
-Although we do have some of these items available to you weekly at our farm stand.
+We do not offer breads, meats, dairy, or tree fruit or sweet corn.

-- Our CSA pickups are fully staffed by members of our Farm Stand Crew.
-Staff is present to help you, answer questions, re-stock, keep track of quality control.
-A fully staffed CSA distribution is different than most CSA's as we can maintain quality control on much higher level than others.
+- Our CSA pickups and distributions are maintained & staffed by a member of our Farm Crew.
+Staff is present to & keep track of quality control.
+A staffed CSA distribution is different than most CSA's as we can maintain quality control on much higher level than others.
 We do our best to make sure whether or not you are the first person or last person picking up for that day that you have the same options and quality available.
 This is hard for many CSA's to beat.

 - We offer flexibility in pickups, we don't black list you when your schedule changes, take vacations, get stuck in traffic, work longer than expected, etc. Life happens, we know that, & we want you to receive your food.
 You may pick up on any other CSA pick up day when needed.
 You do not need permission, a coupon, confirmation etc. to do so.
 Although we ask our members to stick to their pickup schedule.
 Please, be respectful & don't abuse this privilege.
 See "Missed Pickups"

 - Convenient long pickup windows.
 Three days per week with 5 hour windows from 2:00 - 7:00pm.

 - All of our CSA pickups are located at & on the farm where the produce was grown.

 - We offer our members the option to walk through the fields and see where their produce comes from.

 - Through an organization who represents CSA farms throughout the USA, we have been recognized as a top CSA farm in the country for high rates of yearly member retention.
 Meaning we have happy customers and a very high rate of returning members year to year.
 We cherish this and have a reputation to uphold.
 We go beyond to create the best experience & value potential for our members while remaining true to our vision and our ability to be successful.